Why You Need a Lawyer for Your SSDI Appeal

-Let’s say that you file an application for Social Security Disability Insurance, and as virtually everyone is, you were turned down the first time.
-Well that is a good explanation for why you need a lawyer on appeal.
+Let’s say that you filed an application for Social Security Disability Insurance, and (as virtually everyone is) you’re turned down the first time you apply.

-So, you can hire an attorney to represent you on appeal for a very small amount of money.
-Nothing comes from your future ongoing benefits, only your past-due benefits.
-And then, it’s only a small-percentage of your past-due benefits.
-It’s limited to a total recovery of about $6,000.
+So you can hire an attorney to represent you on appeal for a very small amount of money.
+Nothing comes from your current, ongoing disability benefits.
+Only from the past-due benefits, and then only a small percentage of the past due benefits.
+And it’s limited to a total recovery of about six thousand dollars.

-In other words, even if the percentage exceeds $6,000, your attorney is limited to that much money.

-The attorney is absolutely necessary for you to have success in your Social Security Disability application.
-And the cost is very little, so it’s kind of a no-brainer.
+In other words, even if the percentage exceeds $6000, your attorney is limited to that much money.
+So the attorney is absolutely necessary for you to have success in your disability application, and the cost is very little.
+It’s kind of a no-brainer.